salto-io/salto/docs/user_guide.md

 The workspace is structured as follows:

-- `salto.config` — all workspace specific internal salto files, including configuration and state files.
+- `salto.config` — all workspace specific internal Salto files, including configuration and state files.
 See [Salto Configuration](salto_configuration.md) for more details.
 - Directory per adapter, named after the adapter (e.g. Salesforce, NetSuite) — NaCl definitions which are **common** across all defined environments which are configured per that adapter.
 - Directory for [Static Files](#static-files) (`static-resources`).
 - envs -- inside envs, there is a directory per environment, named after the environment — NaCl definitions which are **specific** per environment.